MrSilaz/typo3snippets/README.md

 [GNU](http://www.gnu.org/licenses/gpl-2.0.html)

 ## Changelog
+**0.0.6**
-0.0.6 - 42 Fluid Snippets addet, little Readme fixes
+42 Fluid Snippets addet, little Readme fixes
+**0.0.7**
+- New File Type Association with .ts, .fluid and .t3
+- New Language "TypoScript" (! conflict with TypeScript, you need to change your settings manually)
+- Fluid and Typoscript add to HTML Language autocomplete

 <!--
 [//]: # ## ToDo´s